polydojo/pogodb/README.md

 PogoDB
 =======

-Simple NoSQL wrapper for Postgres' JSONB type.
+Simple NoSQL wrapper around Postgres' JSONB type.

 Installation
 --------------
-PogoDB is installable via pip, following a two-step process:
+PogoDB is installable via pip, following a *two-step* process:
 1. `pip install pogodb`
 2. `pip install psycopg2` ***OR*** `pip install psycopg2-binary`

-Since the `psycopg2`/`psycopg2-binary` split, instead of forcing a dependency on either one, it makes more sense for you to install your preferred package.
+Since the `psycopg2`/`psycopg2-binary` split, instead of forcing a dependency on either one, the choice is left to you.
 PogoDB should work with either. *Tip:*  If `pip install psycopg2` fails, try `pip install psycopg2-binary`.

 Quickstart
 --------------
-To connect from a Python Shell, use `pogodb.shellConnect()`.
+To connect from a Python Shell, use `pogodb.shellConnect(.)`.
 ```py
 >>> import pogodb
 >>> db = pogodb.shellConnect("postgres://..dsn..")